Gage-Waguespack/Bootstrap/README.md

 # BootstrapPhysics
+## Description:
-Description: This project is used to visualize the effects of gravity, mass, and velocity in a 2D application.
+This project is used to visualize the effects of gravity, mass, and velocity in a 2D application.
 You'll be able to spawn balls and view the result of balls colliding in a scene where only they exist.

+This project can be found at: https://github.com/Gage-Waguespack/BootstrapPhysics

 ## How to use:
 Start by running the project and test the 2D physics by spawning balls with left and right click.